Jam-Cat-Studios/.github/profile/README.md

 Currently working on our first title, an arcade inspired beat 'em up with a twist we're excited to share soon!

+Our first title is steadily approaching alpha!
+We should be able to share more publically within the coming months!

 <!--